-Notice is hereby given that the Share Transfer Books and Register of Members of the Company will be closed on 10 August 2010 for the purpose of determining Members' entitlements to the proposed first and final dividend of 3.47 Hong Kong Cents per ordinary share for the financial year ended 31 March 2010 (the "Proposed Final Dividend").
+NOTICE IS HEREBY GIVEN that the Share Transfer Books and Register of Members of the Company will be closed on 11 August 2011 after 5.00 p.m. for the purpose of determining Members' entitlements to the Proposed First & Final Dividend of 1.14 HK cents per ordinary share (the "Proposed First & Final Dividend").

-Duly completed registrable transfers in respect of shares in the Company received up to the close of business at 5.00 p.m. on 10 August 2010 by the Company's Share Registrar, Boardroom Corporate & Advisory Services Pte Ltd, 50 Raffles Place, #32-01 Singapore Land Tower, Singapore 048623 will be registered to determine members' entitlements to the Proposed Final Dividend.
-Members whose securities accounts with the Central Depository (Pte) Ltd are credited with shares in the Company as at 5.00 p.m. on 10 August 2010, will be entitled to the Proposed Final Dividend.
+Duly completed registrable transfers in respect of shares in the Company received up to the close of business at 5.00 p.m. on 11 August 2011 by the Company's Share Registrar, Boardroom Corporate & Advisory Services Pte.
+Ltd. at 50 Raffles Place #32-01, Singapore Land Tower, Singapore 048623 will be registered to determine members' entitlements to the Proposed First & Final Dividend.
+Members whose securities accounts with The Central Depository (Pte) Limited are credited with shares in the capital of the Company as at 5.00 p.m. on 11 August 2011 will be entitled to the Proposed First & Final Dividend.

-The Proposed Final Dividend, if approved by members at the forthcoming Annual General Meeting to be held on 28 July 2010, will be paid on 23 August 2010.
+The Proposed First & Final Dividend, if approved by members at the forthcoming Annual General Meeting to be held on 28 July 2011, will be paid on 23 August 2011.